 - Education.
 The farmers and their families at the markets also teach us things like how food is grown, the nutritional value and what’s in season.
 They give lessons on canning.
 We learn what various foods look like—and there is a lot more variety in terms of size and color than what you see at the grocery store!
 It’s a mindful, thoughtful experience that really gets the wheels turning and peaks the interest.

 - Variety.
 They say variety is the spice of life, and this is certainly true where food is concerned.
 Farmer’s markets give us new, yummy, in-season options and lots of variety!
-Fruits and veggies from the farm look different and cooler than when they are all packaged up: sometimes smaller, sometimes larger, different colors!
+Fruits and veggies from the farm look different and cooler than when they have all packaged up: sometimes smaller, sometimes larger, different colors!
 The excitement of new things and the fun involved means the kids are more likely to eat it.
 Just today my son asked what the small yellow fruit was.
 My answer: a plum!
-Plums are small and yellow?
+Are plums small and yellow?
 I could see this captured his interest.

-At the end of the day, the peach and pear butter I’ve bought at the local farmer’s market is the best I’ve ever tasted.
+At the end of the day, the peach and pear butter I've bought at local farmer's markets is the best I've ever tasted.
 If the ownership, education, variety and fun fails to get the kids engaged, the deliciousness of a product with only one or two ingredients will!